DrDab/furryfinder-lib/README.md

 # furryfinder-lib
-Archived: The library that powers the FurryFinder app.
-Scrapes JSON data from furrymap.net.
+The library that powers the FurryFinder app.